Reverse Cowgirl (South Park)

 "Reverse Cowgirl" is the first episode of the sixteenth season of the American animated sitcom South Park, and the 224th episode of the series overall.
 It premiered on Comedy Central in the United States on March 14, 2012.
 In the episode, a nationwide catastrophe occurs after Clyde's mother is killed because Clyde forgot to put the toilet seat down.

 The episode was written by series co-creator Trey Parker and is rated TV-MA L in the United States.
-It parodies both the gender-divided social etiquette regarding toilet seats (particularly how most women prefer to have their male spouse or child put down the toilet seat for them), and the post-9/11 airport security measures imposed by the Transportation Security Administration.
+It parodies both the gender-divided social etiquette regarding toilet seats (particularly how most women prefer to have their male spouse or child put down the toilet seat after they use it, to avoid becoming a victim of Toilet Misogyny), and the post-9/11 airport security measures imposed by the Transportation Security Administration.
+In this episode, Clyde's mother Betsy is instead voiced by Trey Parker rather than April Stewart.

 Plot

 Fourth grader Clyde Donovan unintentionally leaves the toilet seat up, leading his mother, Betsy, to scold him in front of his friends Stan Marsh, Kyle Broflovski, Eric Cartman and Kenny McCormick after she nearly falls in.
 This embarrasses Clyde, who asks the boys not to say anything about it at school.
-Cartman nonetheless tells the entire class the next day, while Butters Stotch is dumbfounded to learn that everyone sits on the toilet facing away from the cistern, as he has been sitting facing it in order to use the cistern as a shelf for reading material and drinks.
+Cartman nonetheless tells the entire class the next day, while Butters Stotch is dumbfounded and embarrassed to learn that everyone sits on the toilet facing away from the tank, as he has been sitting facing it in order to use the tank as a shelf for reading material and drinks.
 Betsy then appears and again excoriates Clyde for leaving the toilet seat up, and takes him home.
 Later that night, after Clyde again forgets to put the toilet seat down, Betsy falls into the toilet, causing a suction that rips out her organs, killing her.

 Betsy's death spurs the Toilet Safety Administration (TSA) to implement new safety regulations for people's toilets, including requiring all toilets to be outfitted with seatbelts and security cameras, conducting surprise inspections in people's homes as they relieve themselves, and creating checkpoints in both private and public bathrooms that create huge lines.
 Cartman and the rest of the town are outraged, and speak out against these measures, though a schism develops between the women, who insist men should simply put the seat down, and the men, who opine that women should simply check to see if the seat is down before sitting on the toilet.
 Meanwhile, Stan, Kyle, Clyde and Jimmy Valmer seek legal recourse with an unscrupulous lawyer who says he specializes in suing dead people, and decides to conduct a "sue-ance" that will contact the spirit of John Harington, the inventor of the flush toilet, in order to sue him for Betsy's death.
 However, the lawyer's attempts fail to contact Harington, and after each attempt, he extorts more money from the boys.